HKU-BAL/Clair3/README.md

 `SortVcf` | Sort VCF file.
 `SplitExtendBed` | Split BED file regions according to the contig names and extend bed region by 33bp by default for variant calling.
 `UnifyRepresentation` | Representation unification between candidate sites and true variants.
+`MergeBin` | Combine tensor binaries into a single file.
+`CreateTrainingTensor` | Create tensor binaries for pileup or full-alignment training.
 `Tensor2Bin` | Combine the variant and non-variant tensors and convert them to a binary, using `blosc:lz4hc` meta-compressor, the overall training memory is 10~15G (pypy incompatible).

 ----